 No Noodle Pad Thai

-The Hero Ingredient: Almond butter gives this healthy sweet potato and carrot pad Thai the perfect flavor for the nutty sauce.
+The Hero Ingredient: Almond butter gives this healthy sweet potato and carrot pad Thai by The Modern Proper the perfect flavor for the nutty sauce.
 You can prepare the sauce in a blender or food processor and combine it with spiralized sweet potatoes and carrots, eggs, and chicken breast.

-The Hero Ingredient: Greek yogurt serves as the base for the herb yogurt mayo that you can serve with this perfectly roasted salmon.
-You'll also coat the fish with an olive oil and pomegranate molasses dressing before cooking.
+The Hero Ingredient: Greek yogurt serves as the base for the herb yogurt mayo that you can serve with this perfectly roasted salmon by Stuck in the Kitchen.
+You'll also coat the fish with olive oil and pomegranate molasses dressing before cooking.

 The Pro Tip: Sarah Tuck of Stuck in the Kitchen recommends leaving the salmon on the baking paper until serving because it will be extremely tender after baking.